ICP CLI

 # Wrong — rejected by icp-cli recipe: type: "@dfinity/rust" # Correct — pinned version recipe: type: "@dfinity/rust@v3.3.0" -

 Writing manual build steps when a recipe exists.
 Official recipes handle Rust, Motoko, and asset canister builds.
-Use them instead of writing shell commands:
+Use

 Not committing